ibexa/documentation-developer/docs/getting_started/install_on_ibexa_cloud.md

 ### Disk space

-The total disk space is defined by your Ibexa Cloud subscription level.
+The total disk space depends on your Ibexa Cloud subscription level.
 You can assign disk space to the main app container under the `disk` key.
-You can distribute the remaining space between other containers (e.g. the database) or search engine In `.platform/services.yaml` under the individual service definitions.
+You can distribute the remaining space between other containers (for example, the database) or search engine in `.platform/services.yaml`, under the individual service definitions.

 ### Build and deploy process